Connect With Us

 Elder Abuse Ontario, is governed by a volunteer Board of Directors, currently comprised of:

-Geoff Quirt (Chair), John Johnson (Vice Chair), Helen Leung Vince Dumond and Maide Yazar.
+Geoff Quirt (Chair), Rosanna Thoms (Vice Chair), Helen Leung (Treasurer), Vince Dumond, Adam Jones, John Johnson and Maide Yazar.

 Geoff retired to Peterborough after a 32 year career with the Ontario Public Service.
 On his retirement, he received the Province’s Amethyst Award for his work in building productive community partnerships.

 As Assistant Deputy Minister for the Ontario Seniors’ Secretariat, Geoff had the privilege of working closely with Ontario’s major seniors’ organizations.